labgrid-project/labgrid/doc/configuration.rst

   - `USBPowerDriver`_

 .. note::
-   Labgrid requires that the interface is contained in the ID_PATH.
+   labgrid requires that the interface is contained in the ID_PATH.
    This usually means that the ID_PATH should end with ``:1.0``.
    Only this first interface is registered with the ``hub`` driver labgrid is looking for, paths without the interface will fail to match since they use